OpsLevel/community-integrations/custom_integration_mapping/Rootly/rootly_setup.md

 ## Important Considerations

 *   **JQ Expressions**: The system relies on JQ expressions for data extraction and transformation.
 Leverage [JQ](https://jqlang.org/manual/v1.6/) for transformations.
-*   **Filtering Data**: For large datasets like Jira tickets, utilize the `exclude` parameter in the extraction definition to filter out unwanted data, preventing the catalog from becoming overloaded.
-Leverage the Jira API parameters for filtering.
+*   **Filtering Data**: For large datasets like Rootly tickets, utilize the `exclude` parameter in the extraction definition to filter out unwanted data, preventing the catalog from becoming overloaded.
+Leverage the Rootly API parameters for filtering.